Hang Dao

 Oriental Suites (58 Hang Dao)

-This is a luxury accommodation featuring comforts and modern facilities.
-From there, it’s only a few steps to many tourist attractions such as Hoan Kiem Lake, Dong Xuan Market, Night Market and Water Puppet Theater.
+This luxury hotel offers modern amenities and comfort.
+It's conveniently located just steps away from popular attractions such as Hoan Kiem Lake, Dong Xuan Market, the Night Market, and the Water Puppet Theater.

 Hoa Linh Hotel (35 Hang Bo)